-Meandering and rambling are such fun during a road trip, but with writing, we tend to want to have a good set of road maps and some planned stops for food and rest.
-Teach your students connectives and transition signals.
+Meandering and rambling are such fun during a road trip, but we tend to want to have a good set of road maps and some planned stops for food and rest with writing.
+Teach your students connectives & transition signals.
 It can be the difference between wandering in circles and leading the way.

-This quick reference sheet will also ensure your students aren’t using the same tired words over and over.
+Want a FREE quick reference sheet?
+This handy sheet will ensure your students aren’t using the same tired words repeatedly.

 Point me to some resources for teaching connectives!